karma-runner/karma/docs/config/01-configuration-file.md

 **Default:** `['karma-*']`

 **Description:** List of plugins to load.
-A plugin can be a string (in which case it will be required by Karma) or an inlined plugin - Object.
+A plugin can be either a plugin object, or a string containing name of the module which exports a plugin object.
+See [plugins] for more information on how to install and use plugins.

-By default, Karma loads all sibling NPM modules which have a name starting with `karma-*`.
+By default, Karma loads plugins from all sibling NPM packages which have a name starting with `karma-*`.

-Note: Just about all plugins in Karma require an additional library to be installed (via NPM).

-See [plugins] for more information.

 ## port